 Distribution Line Data

-More information about the distribution line data in the map
+Learn about the distribution line data available in Transect.

 Transect provides a dataset called the Derived Map Of Global Electricity Transmission And Distribution Lines, From Paper: Predictive Mapping Of The Global Power System Using Open Data.

-The purpose of the dataset is to answer an important question in the quest for universal access to electricity: where is the existing electricity infrastructure?
-This dataset is a collaboration between ESMAPFacebookKTHWRI and the University of Massachusetts Amherst.
+The purpose of the dataset is to answer an important question: where is the existing electricity infrastructure?
+This dataset is a collaboration between ESMAP, Facebook, KTH, WRI and the University of Massachusetts Amherst.
 Together, they created an algorithm for estimating the location of existing medium-voltage infrastructure.

 This data predicts the locations of existing infrastructure and connections.
 The model uses "night lights" seen on satellite imagery taken at nearly every point on earth monthly around 1:30am.
 The night light images are then filtered to highlight particularly bright surroundings, and then refined by combining other satellite data to include only areas with human activity.
 The model also assumes that electric lines likely parallel roads.